huwcarwyn/react-laravel-boilerplate/readme.md

 - Make sure to create two databases, one main and one for running the tests, then run `php artisan migrate`
 - If you want to use the webpack dev server, make sure that the proxy entry in the weback.dev.js points to the server that's running your Laravel installation.

+## Important note about development
+Since this application takes advantage of webpack hashes to bust caches in production, the asset() and mix() helpers are used when loading front end assets.
+This means that it is important to set a correct value for `ASSET_URL` in your `.env` file.
+Otherwise Laravel will load assets from the wrong place.

+If you are developing using `npm run hot` - make sure to set `ASSET_URL` to `http://localhost:9000`, otherwise for development set it to the root URL of your app.

+In production you will need to set this value to the public root, that will usually be the same as your domain name.